 Homemade Dill Pickle Relish

-- 2½ lbs cucumbers ,peeled, center row of seeds removed, and finely diced
+- 2½ lbs cucumbers (weighed prior to peeling and seeding),peeled, center row of seeds removed, and finely diced

 - 1 large yellow onion ,finely diced